-Before we begin to demystifying these myths, let’s first define what is bilingualism and language acquisition.
-Language acquisition has 2 major parts: oracy (listening and speaking) and literacy (reading and writing); with a single goal: to understand and communicate to be understood.
+Before we begin to debunk these myths, let us first define bilingualism and language acquisition.
+Language acquisition is made up of two major parts: oracy (listening and speaking) and literacy (reading and writing).
+The goal of language acquisition is to understand and communicate with others.

 Now let’s go through the 5 Myths: